White-Nose Syndrome in Bats - Frequently Asked Questions

 Is WNS in Michigan?

-WNS has not yet been identified in Michigan.
-However, due to the documented bat-to-bat geographic spread of the disease and the presence of bat hibernacula in Michigan, it seems likely to appear here.
-DNRE staff members are collaborating with other state, federal and local government officials, as well as university researchers and bat conservation groups, to develop a WNS response plan to postpone arrival of the disease as long as possible and minimize its impact.
+Yes, WNS has been identified in Michigan.
+DNR staff members are collaborating with other state, federal and local government officials, as well as university researchers and bat conservation groups to minimize its impact.

 How is WNS spread?